March 2025

 Resource of the Month:

-February is Black History Month.
-Check out this website to learn how you can participate in honoring this special month: https://blackhistorymonth.gov
+March is Women’s History Month.
+Check out this link to learn how you can celebrate this special month:

 Use these observances for team engagement!
 Have fun, celebrate diversity, and take this opportunity to share stories and learn more about your teammates.